 When you’re shopping for running shoes, you want to get the brand that’s best for you.
 In this article, we’ll compare two great brands – Mizuno vs ASICS – so that you can figure out which of the two you should pick if you’re on the fence.

 We’ll talk about shoe construction as well as other considerations like durability, cushioning, overall fit and comfort, and pricing.
-This way you can figure out what shoe best meets the needs that you have.
+This way you can figure out what shoe best meets your needs.

-Both Mizuno and ASICS are Japanese companies that are well-known for their running shoes.
+Both Mizuno and ASICS are Japanese companies well-known for their running shoes.
 Mizuno makes mostly lightweight, responsive running shoes.
-Their shoes have a unique feel because they use a wave plate in most of their shoes.
+Their shoes’ unique feel comes from a wave plate in most of their shoes.

 ASICS, on the other hand, is known for their GEL cushioning.
 It’s a brand that many new runners select because it’s had credibility for such a long time.
 It has a unique fit that is nice and snug in the midfoot and locks the runner’s heel in place.

 Unlike Mizuno, ASICS focuses mainly on running, but they do have a large selection of casual shoes.
-And unlike some brands, they offer tons of different models of running shoes from value-priced to super-expensive.
+And unlike some brands, they offer wide variety of running shoe options, from value-priced to super-expensive.

-Both Mizuno and ASICS shoes are known for being light, but since they employ a very different design, they aren’t going to have the same construction and feel.
+Both Mizuno and ASICS shoes are known for being light.
+But since they employ very different designs, they aren’t going to have the same construction and feel.
 That’s why it’s important to know what is most comfortable for you.

 Mizuno is known for a nice, breathable upper.
 They use a technology called WAVEKNIT, inspired by the wave plates in the soles.
 The upper is knitted in a wave pattern that provides a comfortable fit that is both natural and dynamic.

-ASICS, however, is known for their FluidFit technology, an elastic and non-elastic mesh system that helps to hold your foot in place.
+ASICS, however, is known for their FluidFit technology, a mesh system combining elastic and non-elastic fibers.
+The blend is especially effective at holding your foot in place.

-That being said, the toe box for ASICS can run small and ASICS shoes tend to have a snug fit in the midfoot and heel, so be sure to go at least a half size up.
-But if you like a locked-in fit, ASICS are a good choice.
+That being said, the toe box for ASICS can run small, and ASICS shoes tend to have a snug fit in the midfoot and heel.
+Many runners prefer going up a half size.
+But if you prefer a snug, responsive, locked-in fit, ASICS are a good choice.

 You’ll be doing the wave when you put on a pair of Mizuno shoes.
 They are known for their Wave plate technology that uses a TPU plate inside of the foam midsole.
-The idea is to disperse the force of impact when you’re pounding the pavement to a larger area.
+The idea is to disperse the force of impact to a larger area when you’re pounding the pavement.

-For example, Fan Wave is great for overpronators, Parallel Wave is good for runners with a neutral stride, and Infinity Wave is ideal for those who need maximum cushioning.
-Depending on how you pronate, you’ll definitely want to find the wave that’s best for you.
+For example, Fan Wave is great for overpronators.
+Parallel Wave is good for runners with a neutral stride.
+Infinity Wave is ideal for those who need maximum cushioning.
+Depending on how you pronate, you’ll definitely want to find the Wave that’s best for you.

-ASICS has been known for its GEL technology for years.
-It uses small bits of gel in the forefoot and heel of your midsole, which is supposed to help with heel striking.
+ASICS has been known for its pioneering GEL technology for years.
+It uses small bits of gel in the forefoot and heel of the midsole, which is supposed to help with heel striking.
 If that describes you, then ASICS might be a great fit for you.

-You’ll get less energy return with Flytefoam (60-65%) than other running shoe brands, but it is still excellent, especially if you want a snug fit in your running shoes, which ASICS is known for.
+You’ll get less energy return with Flytefoam (60-65%) than other running shoe brands, but it is still excellent, especially if you want a snug fit in your running shoes.

-Mizuno uses blown rubber, which is softer, for the outsole under the forefoot and a harder carbon rubber in the rear.
+Mizuno uses a soft blown rubber for the forefoot outsole, and a harder carbon rubber in the rear.
 Some trail shoes also feature the XtaGrip technology to improve your footing on hard technical trails, giving you good traction.

-For the outsole, ASICS uses a Trusstic system to split the forefoot and rearfoot.
+For their outsoles, ASICS uses a Trusstic system to split the forefoot and rearfoot.
 This system helps to prevent the shoe (and your foot) from twisting.
 Additionally, the outsoles are made of AHAR or AHAR+ to increase durability and give you good traction.

-Mizuno doesn’t really give an estimate of how many miles you’ll get in Mizuno shoes, noting that it varies widely by the type of runner (casual versus elite) as well as how you tend to be with shoes.
+Mizuno doesn’t really give an estimate of how many miles you’ll get in their shoes, noting that durability varies widely by the type of runner (casual versus elite) as well as how you tend to be with shoes.

 Additionally, it will vary by type of shoe as well.
-Some Mizuno shoes are designed so that they can be used daily, but not all of their shoes are that way.
+Some Mizunos are designed for daily use.
+But not all of their shoes are that way.
 For example, light racing shoes are not as durable as daily use shoes.

-Real runners who have used Mizuno shoes have frequently gotten over 500 miles in them, observing that they are great for longer runs for up to 500 miles and then you’ll get another 200-300 miles for shorter runs.
+Real runners who have used Mizuno shoes have frequently gotten over 500 miles in them.
+Some runners have used Wave shoes for 500 miles of long runs, then gotten an additional 200-300 miles on shorter runs.
+That is serious durability.

-Traditionally, ASICS shoes are known for being lighter, which can impact durability, but they are working to correct that as of late.
+Traditionally, ASICS shoes are known for being lighter, which can impact durability.
+ASICS is working to correct that as of late.
 You’ll probably be able to get between 450-550 miles in their shoes, according to ASICS professionals.

-This means that for most Mizuno shoes, they are going to be the better deal in terms of durability and if you want your running shoes to last for a long time without having to replace them.
+This means most Mizuno shoes are going to be the better deal in terms of durability.

-There are so many things that Mizuno’s wave technology does from providing shock absorption to giving you a close-to-ground sensation to finally providing you with plenty of cushion.
+There are so many things that Mizuno’s wave technology does ,from providing shock absorption to giving you a close-to-ground sensation to providing you with plenty of cushion.